 All people are different and also have different erogenous zones, desires and stimulants.
 We can’t put more emphasis on this!
 There is no “best way” to stimulate the clitoris – you should experiment a little.

 That said, here are some tips to help you and your partner reach orgasm.

-1. Create the environment.
+1. Create an environment.
 Find a comfortable place

 2. Familiarize yourself with the area near the clitoris.

-Use whatever you want: your fingers, your partner’s or your mouth / tongue, or other object (that is clean), such as a sex toy.
-You can also use a shower head, a vibrator or even the friction that your underwear creates when you rub against something else, such as a pillow.
+Use whatever you want: your fingers, your partner’s or your mouth/tongue, or another object (that is clean), such as a sex toy.
+You can also use a showerhead, a vibrator or even the friction that your underwear creates when you rub against something else, such as a pillow.
 Once you have thoroughly explored the area around the clitoris and feel that you have prepared properly, you can move on to stimulate the clitoris.

 3. Begin by touching the clitoris gently and gradually.